M9 (railcar): Features

 The M9s and M9As are equipped with numerous customer amenity improvements over their predecessors.
 The cars are equipped with wider seats, closed loop seat armrests similar to those on the M8s, electrical outlets on both sides of the car in each row of seats, four 32-inch multimedia screens in each car, four to six additional seats per married pair, and powered doors on the "B" end of each car.
 The flip-up seats are equipped with a suspension system to prevent them from slamming.
 All M9s will be equipped with positive train control (PTC) and CCTV cameras that allow the train crew to view the passenger areas of the train.

 Like the M7s and M8s, the M9s feature external public address speakers and electronic destination signs on the sides of the car, as well as automated announcements and interior LED displays that show the current station, the following station, and the train's destination.
-However, like the M8s, the M9s feature additional exterior destination signs at the front and rear of the train.
+Similar to the M8s, the M9s feature additional exterior destination signs at the front and rear of the train.
 Furthermore, the internal and external destination signs display the car's position within a train (for example: "Car 1 of 8"), to assist passengers getting off at stations with short platforms that do not span the entire train length.
 There are also new automated announcements that are easier to hear and understand than those of the M7/M7A, M8, and C3 fleets.

-Unlike the M9s, the M9As will additionally feature USB ports installed in each alternating current electrical outlet, powered bathroom doors, stainless steel urinals in each bathroom, and Gorilla Glass side windows that do not haze, fade or crystallize.
+Unlike the M9s, the M9As will feature USB ports installed in each alternating current electrical outlet, powered bathroom doors, stainless steel urinals in each bathroom, and Gorilla Glass side windows that do not haze, fade or crystallize.